susan2k83/bandwagon-1/README.md

 # project-1
-First Group Project - BandWagon
+Group Project - BandWagon

 Deployed site: https://mstange22.github.io/project-1/

-This is our first group project.
 Requirements included building an app using data from 2 APIs.
 We chose Wikipedia and SoudCloud.
+Use a technology not yet presented in class materials.
+We used Skeleton for the CSS framework.
+Polished front end.
+Check!
+Error checking / input validation?
+It's pretty robust.
+Good coding standards: indentation, scoping, naming.
+I think we're good there.
+No pop-up "alerts", "prompts", or confirms.
+Check out our modals!
+Mobile responsive.

 The general concept is that users select a musical band or artist and view related facts and listen to SoundCloud tracks.